Sonic-LockandLoad/Sonic-LockandLoad/README.md

 - There's **no pistol.**

-- The fist is way more useful, in fact so useful the chainsaw is now obsolete.
+- The fist is way more useful, so much so that the chainsaw is now obsolete.

 - There's only one ammo type.
 All your weapons eat through it so fast you'll wonder where it all went.